bbottema/java-reflection/Readme.txt

 Here are some basic instructions to build and compile or run junit tests.

-With Ant (default target is 'run'):
+With Ant (default target is 'test'):

 ant clean:
 - deletes the entire target folder